kaoutamine/viralSpeech/predict_virality/index.md

 #### So what can we conclude?
 Unfortunately, nothing about what makes a quote be more likely to be repeated.
 Desite some results may be squeezed out of P-values and metrics for this model, it explains way too little of the variance in the data to justify our claims.

-Let me give you an exemple: imagine we claimed that our model shows being an actor (just an exemple!) makes you more likely to get quoted.
+Let me give you an example: imagine we claimed that our model shows being an actor (just an example!) makes you more likely to get quoted.
 Now imagine another researcher comes along and adds to our features a new magical one: is the speaker born in January?
 He trains again the model, and gets an $$R^2$$ very close to 1, with a negative impact of being an actor on the number of times you are quoted.
 His model would explain much better what is happening in the data, and as such he would prove our claim wrong.
 All because we trusted a model which was trying its best, fighting tooth and nail to explain what was going on in the dataset with what we gave him and what it could do.
 Except, we did not give him the right tools, so he made a mistake.

 #### Let's try more complex models